WILLIAM HAYES Student Staff Trustee (Part I)

 Ironically, it was Paul Hayes who ultimately excelled in the classroom, going on to Berea College in the V-12 program during the years following WWII and then to Duke and late in life returning to Pine Mountain as interim Director and then Director for over ten years in the 1980s.
 After a successful business career, Paul and his wife Ellen “Mattie” Ayers were invited to return to Pine Mountain, where he used his Pine Mountain School, Berea, and Duke education to turn the fortunes of the struggling School on an upward swing.
 His unflagging dedication to the values of PMSS, his mountain heritage, and his financial savvy brought Pine Mountain out of debt and into a sustainable economic framework, essentially saving the School from collapse.

-Paul Hayes stayed on at PMSS until the death of his wife Mattie and his own death just a short time later from cancer.
-He gave back all that had been given to him as a student in his formative years and then even more.
-Another ironic note was his marriage to Mattie Ayers, the sister of Georgia Ayers, which made him the brother-in-law of Arthur W. Dodd, the Principal who had years earlier evaluated and questioned his progress as a student.
+Paul Hayes stayed on at PMSS until the death of his wife Ellen”Mattie” Ayers Hayes and his own death just a short time later from cancer.
+He gave back all that had been given to him as a student in his formative years and even more.
+Another ironic note was his marriage to Mattie Ayers, the sister of Georgia Ayers, which made him the brother-in-law of Arthur W. Dodd, the school’s Principal who had years earlier evaluated and questioned Ellen and Paul’s progress as students.
 The Hayes and the Dodds became fast friends for most of their remaining lives.

 Bill Hayes graduated with the class of 1938 and was already a part of the staff of the Farm.